Johny Narkle

-Johny Narkle (born 1 August 2001) is an Australian basketball player for the Illawarra Hawks of the National Basketball League (NBL).
-With the Geraldton Buccaneers of the NBL1 West, he won back-to-back Sixth Man of the Year awards in 2022 and 2023 and led the team to the championship in 2023 behind his grand final MVP performance.
+Johny Narkle (born 1 August 2001) is an Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).

+Narkle played for the Geraldton Buccaneers between 2020 and 2025.
+He won back-to-back NBL1 West Sixth Man of the Year awards in 2022 and 2023 and led the Buccaneers to the NBL1 West championship in 2023 behind his grand final MVP performance.
 In 2025, he won his second championship with the Buccaneers behind another grand final MVP performance, while also earning NBL1 West Youth Player of the Year and All-NBL1 West First Team honours.

+In the 2025–26 season, Narkle debuted in the NBL for the Illawarra Hawks.

 Early life

 Narkle grew up in Geraldton, Western Australia, with four brothers and five sisters.
 He attended Clontarf Academy and juggled being a two-sport athlete, playing both basketball and football as a teenager.

 In 2018, Narkle played for the Australian Indigenous All Stars in a Trans-Tasman series against the New Zealand Maori national team.
 In 2019, he played at the inaugural Australian Indigenous Basketball (AIB) National Tournament in Cairns.